 Insane asylums, “crazed” cults, voices that follow you around a room before a clichéd jump scare – video games have a terrible track record when it comes to portraying mental health issues.
+Even the best Xbox One games have problems with this.

 Thankfully, most of these tropes have disappeared in recent years, but games such as Silent Hill and Amnesia that rely on “insane” villains to drive a story still make up the foundations of gaming.
 But now developers are trying to tell the other side of the story.